pagkly/Zed/Investopedia4/What Are Robber Barons.md

 Some [[tycoons]](https://www.investopedia.com/terms/t/tycoon.asp) rank among the most noted [[philanthropists]](https://www.investopedia.com/terms/p/philanthropy.asp) of all time.
 Rockefeller donated at least 6 to 10% of every paycheck he ever earned; this later increased to 50%.
 He gave over $550 million to charity and championed biomedical research, public sanitation, medical training, and educational opportunities for disadvantaged minorities.

-Railroad tycoon James J. Hill publicized and provided free education about crop diversification, along with free seed grain, cattle, and wood to local communities.
+Railroad tycoon James J. Hill publicized and provided free education about crop [[Diversification|diversification]], along with free seed grain, cattle, and wood to local communities.
 He would transport immigrants at reduced rates if they promised to farm near his railroads.